paymill/paymill-documentation/guides/reference/bridge-payframe.html.md

 ### Embedding the credit card frame

 Our bridge provides a method `embedFrame(container, options, callback)` to embed a credit card frame in your page which can subsequently be customized to your needs.
-Please be aware that this whole next part hast to be a part of Javascript.
+Please be aware that this whole next part hast to be a part of a Javascript.
 Meaning it has to be inside the following:
 ```
 <script type = “text/javascript”>
-//the whole next part
-//should be in
-//here!
+.
+.
+.
 </script>
 ```

+### Define the parameters of the method embedFrame

 Now we can define options and callback.
 The code for this can be taken from this example:

 ```
       var options = {
         lang: 'en'
         };

       var callback = function(error){
 	//Frame could not be loaded, check error object for reason